Peace Lily Pale Leaves — Light, Nutrients, or Something Else?

 Too much direct sunlight

 Peace lily's most common light-related paleness is actually from too much light, not too little.
 Direct sun bleaches the leaf surface, producing pale, almost white patches that spread from the most sun-exposed areas.
-This is sunscald rather than chlorophyll deficiency.
-The pattern: localized to areas receiving direct sun rays.
+This is sunscald rather than chlorophyll deficiency — the chlorophyll itself has been damaged by ultraviolet exposure the leaf isn't built to handle, since this plant evolved under a rainforest canopy filtering out most direct rays.
+The pattern: confined to whichever leaves catch the direct rays, typically the ones angled toward the window, while leaves shaded by their neighbors stay a normal deep green.

 Nitrogen deficiency

 General, uniform paleness across all leaves — not localized to sun-facing areas — can indicate nitrogen depletion.
-Peace Lily is a fairly heavy feeder relative to its modest root mass, so an unfertilized plant coasting on a year-old fill of potting mix runs out of reserves sooner than its still-green foliage might suggest.
+Peace lily is a fairly heavy feeder relative to its modest root mass, so an unfertilized plant coasting on a year-old fill of potting mix runs out of reserves sooner than its still-green foliage might suggest.
+Nitrogen is mobile within the plant, meaning the plant will pull it from older leaves to support new growth first, so oldest-leaf paleness that progresses toward the newer leaves over weeks is a fairly reliable nitrogen signature.

 How to Fix It